 They might be spooky or gothic novels that are perfect for Halloween and when the nights start drawing in.

-Or they might be heartwarming, cosy reads that bring us comfort as we enjoy them on a park bench with a takeaway coffee, or by the fire in the evening.
+Or they might be heartwarming, cosy reads and mystery novels that bring us comfort as we enjoy them on a park bench with a takeaway coffee, or by the fire in the evening.

 The Best Autumn Books